 Under John Antioco, Blockbuster launched these services in part to compete with Netflix, which at the time was a growing competitor in the video retail space.

-John Antioco has disputed this version of events, stating that he never had serious discussions with Hastings or Randolph about acquiring Netflix.
+John Antioco has disputed this version of events, stating that he never had discussions with Hastings or Randolph about acquiring Netflix at that time.

 John Antioco preferred a full merger, and a deal between the two companies was never struck.

-John Antioco left Blockbuster in 2007 due to disagreements with Blockbuster board members, most notably billionaire investor Carl Icahn, over disagreements about company strategy.
+John Antioco left Blockbuster in 2007 due to strategy disagreements with Blockbuster board members over the continued support for the expansion of Blockbuster online business, most notably billionaire investor Carl Icahn, regarding the company's strategy.

-In February 2010, John Antioco founded JAMCO Interests, a private equity firm that invests in retail and hospitality ventures.
+In February 2010, John Antioco founded, and is the Managing Member of JAMCO Interests, a private equity firm that invests in retail and hospitality ventures.

-JAMCO is a member of TriArtisan Partners, an investment group that owns TGI Fridays, where John Antioco served as interim CEO in 2015.
+JAMCO is a member of TriArtisan Partners, an investment group that owns TGI Fridays, where John Antioco served as interim Chairman and CEO in 2015.

-John Antioco is currently chairman of Red Mango, a position he has held since 2008.
+John Antioco is currently Chairman of Brix Holdings, a position he has held since 2013.